-- Airlines are running regular flights to Kraków (and other Polish cities) from all parts of Europe and the UK – see the Are Flights To Kraków Operating Normally? section below.
+- Airlines are running regular flights to Kraków (and other Polish cities) from all parts of Europe and the UK – see Are Flights To Kraków Operating Normally? below.
 Travellers from outside Europe will almost certainly need to change in another city to reach Kraków, as there are few direct flights from international destinations

 - The surest way to ensure smooth travel from any permitted country is to bring proof of full vaccination.
 In most cases, this ensures you will be allowed into Poland and back home again without quarantine and minimal testing